rcolomina/emacs_configuration/README.md

 This is a project dedicated to emacs configuration files to help on its configuration in order to improve your productivity.

-The main improvements are related to setup better colours for the back/fore grounds, adding more space to your working area.
+The main improvements are related to setup better colours for the back/fore grounds, and also adding more space to your working area.

 # Cosmetic Changes